jsc329/ammonitorwiki/13-soundscape.md

     sound samples” \[5\].
 -   ndsi\_anthrophony = value for the anthrophony portion of the ndsi metric, calculated with **soundecology**’s \[2\] `ndsi()` function.
--   ndsi\_biophony = value for the biophony portion of the ndsi metric, calculated with **soundecology**’s \[2\] `ndsi()` function.
+-   ndsi\_biophony = value for the biophony portion of the NDSI metric, calculated with **soundecology**’s \[2\] `ndsi()` function.
 -   bioindex = bioacoustic index, calculated with **soundecology**’s
     \[2\] `bioacoustic_index()` function.
 The Bioacoustic Index is